sanand0/til/llms.md

     - Build auditing credentials and IP
     - Audit your calendar for what AI can do.
 Have it interview you
     - Practice sceptical fact checking and audit
 - 25 Jun 2025.
 A clever way to test a library's quality is to have LLMs write code from docs and test it.
 Failing libraries have flawed code/docs.
 Improve.
-[Ref](https://lucumr.pocoo.org/2025/6/17/measuring/)
+[Ref](https://lucumr.pocoo.org/2025/6/17/measuring/) #ai-coding
 - 25 Jun 2025.
 [Common Pile](https://github.com/r-three/common-pile/) is an 8TB open dataset for LLM training that includes ArXiv, PubMed, StackExchange, GitHub, IRC, Regulations.gov, Patents, UK parliament, books.
 Easier than scraping.
 - 25 Jun 2025.
 A useful way to have reasoning models do deep-research-like work is to have them "First, create a plan to solve the problem, clearly listing the objective, approach, and output.
 Then follow the plan."
 - 25 Jun 2025.
 [DE-COP](https://arxiv.org/pdf/2402.09910) is a method to check if LLMs were trained on private content.
 GPT-4o was trained on O'Reilly books, based on this method.
 [Ref](https://www.deeplearning.ai/the-batch/issue-303/)